Avnerus/hanhikivi/src/news/fridaypoems.md

 title: "Fridaypoem29-11"
 abstract: "poetry"
 category: "Test"
-image:
+image: ""
 author: "Senni Lappalainen"
 ---

 # Alternatives?

-_It is gonna be nuclear power,
+It is gonna be nuclear power,

-_Tears run like fall-out shower,
+Tears run like fall-out shower,

-_Citizen_ votes denied,
+Citizen votes denied,

-_Land owners cried,
+Land owners cried,

-_Planning meetings with quasi participation,
+Planning meetings with quasi participation,

-_Rubber stamps for the only formulation,
+Rubber stamps for the only formulation,

-_It’s not a fair fight,
+_It’s not a fair fight,_

 _Only one option is perceived as right,